LaupWing/pt-course-19-21/docs/README.md

 moduleInit.sync('[js-hook-form-login]', FormLogin)
 ```

 It will look for an element in the DOM with a data-attribute called `js-hook-form-login`.
-If an element has been found it will create a new Class, like: `new Class(FormLogin)`.
+If an element has been found it will create a new Class, kind of like: `new Class(FormLogin)`.

 In the `FormLogin` javascript file it will look like the code underneath.
 We can call the element directly from the constructor.